taehyounpark/queryosity/docs/guide/conceptual.md

 | | | `at()` | Run over selected entries. | | `selection` |
 | | | `result()` | Get the result. | | |

-## Lazy actions

-Lazy action
-: An action that is not performed unless required by the user.
+All actions are first defined in a *lazy* fashion, meaning they are not performed unless its result is accessed by the user.

-***

-Accessing the result of a lazy query turns it and all other actions *eager*, triggering the dataset traversal.
 The eagerness of actions in each entry is as follows:

 1. A query is performed only if its associated selection passes the cut.
-2. A selection is evaluated only if all prior cuts in the cutflow have passed.
+2. A selection is applied only if all prior cuts in the cutflow have passed.
 3. A column is evaluated only if it is needed to determine any of the above.

 ## Columns